Gen Z - Key Characteristics No.4 - Diligent

 Since Generation Z started to graduate in the mid 2010s the climb has been steep.
 It is also worth noting that there was an increase of approximately 10% in the Higher Education Participation Rate across this period, despite the imposition of the higher tuition fee cap.
 The increased number of undergraduates did not lead to a dilution in outcomes.

-It’s the percentage of first class degrees which stands out here in particular, as it has almost doubled in ten years.
+It’s the percentage of first class degrees which stands out here in particular, as it practically doubled in ten years.

 There are a number of factors behind this, some of which have been better researched than others.
 They include the increased costs of attending university, which led to undergraduates demanding more from their lecturers.
 There have also been suggestions that the improvement in outcomes was artificial and was created as an incentive for students to attend particular universities.